dylanminaya/proto-example/proxy/README.md

 # Auth Proxy Server (TypeScript)

 A gRPC to REST proxy server written in TypeScript that converts HTTP requests from your React Native app to gRPC calls to your protobuf backend.
+Proto files are sourced from ../backend_test_one/proto/.

 ## 🚀 Quick Start